Master’s Thesis Guidelines for Music and Technology

 - The supervisor is responsible for authorizing the start of the master’s thesis evaluation process.
 This involves ensuring that all components are completed to a high standard, the written component is checked for plagiarism using approved tools [LINK], the work aligns with the evaluation criteria, and the documentation is thorough and accurate, facilitating an efficient evaluation process.

-Proposing Examiners
+Proposing examiners

 - In agreement with the student, the supervisor proposes suitable examiners to the head of the study program.
 This includes identifying internal (from within the department or university) and external experts who are qualified and have the academic credentials or suitable expertise to evaluate the thesis project.

-Continuous Support and Feedback
+Continuous support and feedback

 - Throughout the entire duration of the master’s program, the supervisor provides ongoing support and constructive feedback, helping the student to stay on track and make continuous improvements to their project.